mrinaljain/Javascript-A-Z-notes/C/copy/README.md

 ## Questions
-- What is differnce between deep copy and shallow copy?
+1. What is differnce between deep copy and shallow copy?

-- Why is there a need of creating Deep Copy?
+2. Why is there a need of creating Deep Copy?
    Shallocopy uses reffrence to objects and nested elements , so if anything changes in nested elements the copied element also changes,Deep copy solves the above problem

+3. What is the difference between shallow copy and deep copy for arrays and objects?